Skip to content

 Development

-Taskin Anha
+Taskin Anha she/her

-Development Coordinator
+Development/Administration Coordinator

 Taskin is an artist who relocated from Bangladesh to Canada to pursue a post-graduate diploma in Business Management at the University of Manitoba.
 Her goal in moving to Hamilton was to merge her artistic background with her educational experience.
 Taskin has more than 8 years of experience in advertising and development, having created programs and festivals in Bangladesh.
 She currently works to support new developments for Arts for All, and assists consultants in the process of finding grants, managing applications, and overseeing activities that strengthen the organization’s overall purpose.